finarly/Notes/In_progress/DataBricks_Association.md

 FROM customers
 ```

 Spark also has ability to parse JSON objects into struct type.
-Struct is a native spart type with nested attributes.
+Struct is a native spark type with nested attributes.
 Using example above:

 ```
 CREATE OR REPLACE TEMP VIEW parsed_customers AS